 - If you have a Master Key enabled but don't remember it, a password reset will not be possible.
 You will need to contact client support.

-Note: The password reset link expires 2 hours after it is sent and can only be used once.
-For security reasons, if you failed the password reset method you will have to wait 8-12 hours to request again.
+Note: The password reset link expires two hours after it is sent and can only be used once.
+If you missed the two hour time period, you will need to make a new password reset request.

 If you don't receive the password reset email, either you provided the incorrect information (email address or username) or the reset email may be in your spam folder.